 Employees would not be able to access the paid-leave benefit until July 1, 2020, at the earliest, and it will likely be later, as technical delays are common with new government programs.
 The DC Department of Employment Services posted proposed paid-leave regulations on March 31, 2018.

 ASAE has consistently suggested that an employer mandate model would best serve employees and employers.
 We continue to have serious concerns that the current legislation will result in reduced or eliminated benefits packages for many District employees and will create a government-run program that will be difficult for employees to navigate during challenging times in their lives.

-A February Supreme Court decision regarding state antitrust laws in North Carolina may have an impact on associations.
+A 2015 Supreme Court decision regarding state antitrust laws in North Carolina may have an impact on associations.
 In North Carolina State Board of Dental Examiners v.
 Federal Trade Commission, the Supreme Court found that a regulatory board is exempt from federal antitrust laws regarding “state action” only if the organization is actively supervised by the state.
-According to a report by Pillsbury, Federal antitrust laws are meant to prohibit anticompetitive restrictions on trade, but there is an exemption for states that act in their sovereign capacity.
+According to a report by Pillsbury, federal antitrust laws are meant to prohibit anticompetitive restrictions on trade, but there is an exemption for states that act in their sovereign capacity.
 The Supreme Court found that a state must oversee such a board if a state is to rely on “active market participants” as regulators.
-This decision is relevant to the association community, as it may impact organizations that are delegated or act pursuant to any governmental authority.
+This decision is relevant to the association community, as it may affect organizations that are delegated or act pursuant to any governmental authority.